 Chaiyaphum city

-The top is Prang Ku, a Khmer ruin on the edge of the city, and there are Siam tulips, one of the province's main tourist attractions, on this side.
+The top is Prang Ku, a Khmer ruin on the edge of the city, and there are Siam tulips, one of the province's main tourist attractions, on the sides.

-The top is Prang Ku, a Khmer ruin on the edge of the city, and there are Siam tulips, one of the province's main tourist attractions, on this side.
+The top is Prang Ku, a Khmer ruin on the edge of the city, and there are Siam tulips, one of the province's main tourist attractions, on the sides.

 Chutturat, Chaiyaphum province